From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Impact of Dataset Size on the Performance of LLM-based Models vs. SOTA Models.

 \section{Impact of Dataset Size on the Performance of LLM-based Models vs. SOTA Models.}

-In this section, we delve into how the size of the dataset impacts the performance differences between models based on large language models (LLMs) and state-of-the-art (SOTA) models.
-Our analysis leverages some derivation conclusions from previous research~\cite{shi2024scaling}.
-Initially, we provide explanations for key symbols used in our formulas:
+In this section, we explore how dataset size influences the performance differences between models based on LLMs and state-of-the-art (SOTA) models.
+Our analysis builds on theoretical insights and notation established in prior work~\cite{shi2024scaling}.
+The meanings of key symbols used in the following derivations are summarized in Table~\ref{tab:symbol_meanings}.

-The loss in time series forecasting models can be decomposed into two parts: one determined by the capability of the optimal Bayesian model (or Bayesian loss), and the other by the model's ability to approximate the Bayesian estimation: \( L = L_{\text{Bayesian}} + L_{\text{approx}} \).
+The loss in time series forecasting models can be decomposed into two components: the Bayesian loss, representing the capability of the optimal Bayesian model, and the approximation loss, reflecting the model's ability to approximate the Bayesian estimation.

-Firstly, the Bayesian loss for time series forecasting models is given by:
+The Bayesian loss for time series forecasting is given by:

-This term is independent of the model and dataset size.
-Moreover, since the prediction window size \( S \) is fixed in our experiments, and the last term is a constant, the entire Bayesian loss remains consistent across different models.
+This term is independent of model architecture and dataset size \( D \).
+Since the forecasting horizon \( S \) is fixed in our experiments, the noise term \( \eta \sigma_M^2 S^2 d_I(S) \) remains constant across models, ensuring the Bayesian loss is consistent for different models.

-Next, let's consider the approximation loss.
-Following previous work~\cite{sharma2020neural}, we adopt the piecewise linear hypothesis of deep learning models.
-Specifically, we assume that the model divides the intrinsic space into \( N \) subregions and performs independent linear predictions for each subregion.
-This number \( N \) reflects the size of the model's parameter count.
-The approximation loss primarily arises from two aspects: model constraints and dataset limitations.
+The approximation loss is derived under the piecewise linear hypothesis, where the model divides the intrinsic space \( M \) into \( N \) subregions, performing independent linear predictions in each.
+Here, \( N \) represents the model’s parameter count, reflecting its complexity.
+The approximation loss arises from two factors: model constraints (limited by \( N \)) and dataset limitations (influenced by \( D \)).

-Combining the approximation loss and the Bayesian loss, the total loss can be expressed as:
+Combining the Bayesian and approximation losses, the total loss is expressed as:

-For more detailed derivations of this scenario, please refer to Appendix B.3 of the literature~\cite{shi2024scaling}.
+For detailed derivations, refer to Appendix B.3 of the literature.

-It can be observed that when the dataset is insufficient, i.e., when the dataset size \( D \) is small relative to the model's \( N \) (thus \( N/D \) is large), the model loss is mainly dominated by the last term, which is largely determined by the noise within the dataset itself.
-This leads to situations where datasets with fewer samples, such as ETTH and ETTM, may result in models based on LLM having comparable or even surpassing loss compared to SOTA models because larger \( N \) in SOTA models are more influenced by increased noise.
+When the dataset size \( D \) is small (i.e., \( N/D \) is large), the total loss is dominated by the third term, \( \frac{N d_I(H)}{D} \sigma_M^2 S^2 d_I(S) \), which is driven by the noise variance \( \sigma_M^2 \) in the intrinsic space and amplified by the ratio \( N/D \).
+This results in small datasets (e.g., ETTH1, ETTH2, ETTM1, ETTM2) where LLM-based models, with smaller \( N \), may achieve comparable or lower loss than SOTA models.
+The larger \( N \) in SOTA models exacerbates overfitting to noise, increasing their loss.